fou1100ouacus/Chicken-Game/README.md

 -  Chickens randomly drop eggs, which you must avoid.
 - **Animated Chicken and Egg Sprites**:
 -  Chickens and eggs have multiple frames for animated movement and breaking effects.
+- **Score and Lives Display**:
+-  Keep track of your score and remaining lives.

 ## How to Play 🎮